September 05, 2019

 Offer children at this age a collection of floor puzzles.
 Some popular subjects for early elementary students include outer space, dinosaurs, animals and their habitats, the ocean, cartoon characters, and more.
 Irregularly shaped puzzles can add excitement and challenge for children in this age group.

 It’s also especially important to provide early elementary schoolers a greater variety of puzzles.
-While younger children may be content to do the same 3 or 4 puzzles over and over again, 5 to 8 year-olds crave variation.
+While younger children may be content to do the same puzzles over and over again, 5 to 8 year-olds crave variation.
 So, rotate jigsaw puzzles regularly or find a friend with whom you can trade puzzles occasionally.

 Puzzles for Late Elementary Students (8-11 Years Old)